S0f1eM/S0f1eM/README.md

 <p>💻 I’m working on JCMS (jalios) with my actual job.</p>

 <p>🔭 I’m currently keep on learning <b>React</b> and starting my journey with <b>React Native</b>.
-I also try to know more about a11y for a better code, more accessible to everyone.</p>
+I also try to know more about a11y for a better code, more accessible to everyone ♿.</p>

-🌱 On my "to learn" list, I will go deeper in Node (with React), Typescript, and also more about a11y ♿...
+🌱 On my "to learn" list, I will go deeper in Node (with React), Typescript...

+#### ⚠️ I'm currently searching for a remote job to collaborate with an international team to grow with passionates people.

 👩‍💻 About me (Interests and off topics) :
 * I love Pixar movies 🎈🎈🏠🎈🎈
 * I have an art history and archeologia degree 🤠
 * I need to workout every day 💪
-* I love long walks on the beach ♈
+* I love long walks on the beach 🌅
 * I love playing onboard games 🎲 and video games 🎮 with friends, family and coworkers.

 👩🏻‍💼 About me (as a coworker) :
 * 🙋‍♀️ I am proactive, I adapt easily to the work habits of my coworkers and I got the sense of responsibility.
 * 🛎️ I have sense of service and good team spirit: always available and enthusiastic 😄, I bring good humour and optimism to the group 🌼.
 * I believe it's important to support coworkers 🤗 and give them the means to develop as individuals 🎗️⚖️🏳️‍🌈 while growing within the group 💯 .

-#### ⚠️ I search for a remote job to collaborate with an international team to grow with passionates people.

 ## Developer XP